-Net product sales of ARCALYST totaled \$4.8 million in the first quarter of 2013, compared to \$4.4 million in the first quarter of 2012.
+Net product sales of ARCALYST totaled \$4.0 million in the third quarter and \$12.9 million in the first nine months of 2013, compared to \$4.8 million in the third quarter and \$14.7 million in the first nine months of 2012.

-We have 13 product candidates in clinical development, all of which were discovered in our research laboratories.
+We have 15 product candidates in clinical development, all of which were discovered in our research laboratories.
 Our Trap-based clinical programs are:

-- EYLEA, which is in clinical trials for the treatment of diabetic macular edema (DME), macular edema following branch retinal vein occlusion (BRVO), and, in Asia, choroidal neovascularization of the retina as a result of pathologic myopia (mCNV), in collaboration with Bayer HealthCare; and - ZALTRAP, which is being studied in combination with our angiopoietin-2 inhibitor (nesvacumab) in oncology in collaboration with Sanofi.
+- · EYLEA, which is in clinical trials for the treatment of DME in collaboration with Bayer HealthCare and macular edema following BRVO; and - ZALTRAP, which is being studied in combination with our angiopoietin-2 inhibitor (nesvacumab) in oncology in collaboration with Sanofi.

-Our antibody-based clinical programs include eleven fully human monoclonal antibodies.
-The following six are being developed in collaboration with Sanofi:
+Our antibody-based clinical programs include 13 fully human monoclonal antibody product candidates.
+The following seven are being developed in collaboration with Sanofi:

-- Sarilumab (REGN88), an antibody to the interleukin-6 receptor (IL-6R), which is being developed in rheumatoid arthritis; - Alirocumab (REGN727), an antibody to Proprotein Convertase Subtilisin/Kexin type 9 (PCSK9), which is being developed for low-density lipoprotein (LDL) cholesterol reduction; - Dupilumab (REGN668), an antibody to the interleukin-4 receptor (IL-4R), which is being developed in atopic dermatitis and allergic asthma; - Enoticumab (REGN421), an antibody to Delta-like ligand-4 (Dll4), a novel angiogenesis target, which is being developed in oncology; - Nesvacumab (REGN910), an antibody to angiopoietin-2 (ANG2), another novel angiogenesis target, which is being developed in oncology; and - · REGN1033, an antibody to myostatin (GDF8), which is being developed in metabolic disorders.
+- Sarilumab (REGN88), an antibody to the interleukin-6 receptor (IL-6R), which is being developed in rheumatoid arthritis and non-infectious uveitis; - Alirocumab (REGN727), an antibody to Proprotein Convertase Subtilisin/Kexin type 9 (PCSK9), which is being developed for low-density lipoprotein (LDL) cholesterol reduction; - Dupilumab (REGN668), an antibody to the interleukin-4 receptor (IL-4R), which is being developed in atopic dermatitis, asthma, and nasal polyposis; - Enoticumab (REGN421), an antibody to Delta-like ligand-4 (Dll4), a novel angiogenesis target, which is being developed in oncology; - Nesvacumab (REGN910), an antibody to angiopoietin-2 (Ang2), another novel angiogenesis target, which is being developed in oncology; - · REGN1033, an antibody to myostatin (GDF8), which is being developed in metabolic disorders; and - REGN2009, an antibody in clinical development against an undisclosed target.

-In addition, we are developing the following five antibodies independently:
+In addition, we are developing the following six antibody product candidates independently:

-- REGN1400, an antibody to ErbB3, which is being developed in oncology; - REGN846, an antibody in clinical development against an undisclosed target, which is being developed in atopic dermatitis; - REGN1154, an antibody in clinical development against an undisclosed target; - REGN1500, an antibody in clinical development against an undisclosed target; and - Fasinumab (REGN475), an antibody to Nerve Growth Factor (NGF), which is being developed for the treatment of pain and which is currently on clinical hold by the U.S. Food and Drug Administration (FDA).
+- REGN1400, an antibody to ErbB3, which is being developed in oncology; - REGN1154, an antibody in clinical development against an undisclosed target; - · REGN1500, an antibody in clinical development against an undisclosed target; - REGN1193, an antibody in clinical development against an undisclosed target; - · REGN1908-1909, an antibody combination in clinical development against an undisclosed target; and - Fasinumab (REGN475), an antibody to Nerve Growth Factor (NGF), which is being developed for the treatment of pain and is currently on clinical hold by the FDA.